toverainc/willow-autocorrect/README.md

 Any larger numbers are meant for longer text strings typically not seen in voice commands.

 One idea to seed Autolearn/training phase is to teach WAC the commands you intend to use while speaking clearly and close to the device.
-This will populate the typesense index with the commands you actually use - enabling the full power of WAC while cutting down on mistakes by not including things you don't intend to do.
+This will populate the Typesense index with the commands you actually use - enabling the full power of WAC while cutting down on mistakes by not including things you don't intend to do.

 ### This thing is all over the place...